flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 Used to test the operation of the fire detection and extinguishing system.

-When presses there is a continuous repetitive chime sound, the MASTER WARN lights flash and the ENG FIRE warning appears on ECAM.
+When presses, there is a continuous repetitive chime sound, the MASTER WARN lights flash and the ENG FIRE warning appears on ECAM.

-On the FIRE panel the ENG FIRE pushbutton lights up red, and the SQUIB lights come on white if discharge supplies are available.
+On the FIRE panel, the ENG FIRE pushbutton lights up red, and the SQUIB lights come on white if discharge supplies are available.
 The DISCH lights come on amber.

-On the ENG panel (pedestal) on the pedestal the FIRE lights come on red.
+On the ENG panel (pedestal) on the pedestal, the FIRE lights come on red.

 ### APU FIRE

 This button's default position is pushed in and guarded.

-To release it the crew pushes it in, and it pops out.
+To release it, the crew pushes it in, and it pops out.
 This sends a signal to the APU to:

 - shut down the APU.
 - stop aural fire warning.